mkulk2025/bank_marketing_campaign/README.md

 **Key Outcome:**
 - For predicting deposit, the most impactful features are duration, poutcome_success, contact_cellular, and the campaign months of March, September, and October due to their high correlation

-# Distribution comparision for top correlated features (graph - please check the doc file attached for the graph)
+# Distribution comparision for top correlated features (Graph - please check the doc file attached for the graphs)
 **Key Outcome:**
 - Violin Chart - Duration: This violin chart visualizes the distribution of the 'Duration' feature, representing the length of the last contact in seconds.
 The shape of the violin indicates data density, with wider sections signifying more contacts at those specific durations.
 We anticipate seeing a high concentration of shorter call durations, tapering off as the duration extends, suggesting that the majority of marketing calls were brief.
 Analyzing the violin's form will help us understand if the duration data is skewed, exhibits multiple peaks, or is generally symmetrical.
 - Violin Chart - Previous Contact Outcome (poutcome_success): This violin plot illustrates the distribution of the poutcome_success feature.
 This binary variable indicates whether a client's previous marketing campaign resulted in a success (represented as 1 after one-hot encoding), or an unsuccessful/non-existent outcome (represented as 0).